EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_01/hands_on_1.md

 We will place ours on the desktop for simplicity, but feel free to make a folder in your documents or otherwise.

-To run MUSE, we must open anaconda prompt for Windows machines or terminal if on MacOS or Linux.
+To run MUSE, we must open the anaconda prompt for Windows machines or terminal if on MacOS or Linux.
 Then we must navigate to the directory using the prompt or terminal to find the MUSE examples.
 Ours is in Desktop, so we will run the following command:

 ```
 cd ~/Desktop/StarMuse/run/example/default/